simplejson/simplejson/index.rst

 `JavaScript <http://en.wikipedia.org/wiki/JavaScript>`_ object literal syntax (although it is not a strict subset of JavaScript [#rfc-errata]_ ).

+:mod:`simplejson` is a simple, fast, complete, correct and extensible JSON encoder and decoder for Python.
+It is pure Python code with no dependencies, but includes an optional C extension for a serious speed boost.

 :mod:`simplejson` exposes an API familiar to users of the standard library :mod:`marshal` and :mod:`pickle` modules.
-It is the externally maintained version of the :mod:`json` library contained in Python 2.6, but maintains compatibility with Python 2.5 and (currently) has significant performance advantages, even without using the optional C extension for speedups. :mod:`simplejson` is also supported on Python 3.3+.
+It is the externally maintained version of the :mod:`json` library, but maintains compatibility with the latest Python 3.8+ releases back to Python 3.3 as well as the legacy Python 2.5 - Python 2.7 releases.

 Development of simplejson happens on Github: http://github.com/simplejson/simplejson